-From a language design point of view, we can now ask how the FOPPL would need to be extended in order to support this more general form of soft constraint.
+From a language design point of view, we can now ask how the FOPPL would need to be extended in order to support this more general form of conditioning.
 For a probabilistic program in the FOPPL, the potential function is a product over terms

 where we define $\psi_y$ and $X_y$ as

 Note that $\m{P}(y)[y := \m{Y}(y)]$ is just some expression that evaluates to either a probability mass or a probability density if we specify values for its free variables $X_y$.
 Since we never integrate over $y$, it does not matter whether $\m{P}(y)$ represents a (normalized) mass or density function.
 We could therefore in principle replace $\m{P}(y)$ by any other expression with free variables $X_y$ that evaluates to a number $\ge 0$.